-Middle-aged told to walk faster - BBC News
+Middle-aged told to walk faster

 At the time, she weighed 18 stone and wanted to make a change.
 Within seven months, she had lost nearly five stone.

-She joined an local organised walking group in Kent and loved it so much she ended up becoming a walk leader in charge of taking groups of people out at the weekend.
+She joined a local organised walking group in Kent and loved it so much she ended up becoming a walk leader in charge of taking groups of people out at the weekend.

 She has been using the Active 10 app and encourages others to do the same, describing it as "really useful" in persuading users to get a "burst" of brisk walking into their day.